onethirtyfive/learn-nix/lessons/01-getting-going/lesson.md

 - Look for packages on [https://search.nixos.org](https://search.nix.org)--be
   sure you're searching for _packages_ and not NixOS _options_.
 Make an ad hoc shell with something interesting.
 Don't forget to `exit` when you're done.
 - What other commands does the modern CLI offer?
-You can see with a bit of advice from the beginning of the lesson. (once you're looking at it: `space` goes down a page and `q` exits)
+You can see with a bit of advice above. (once you set it: `space` goes down a page and `q` exits)

 ## Recap